spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/1-terraform-tutorial.md

 # Get Started with Palette and Terraform

 This tutorial is based on the Terraform source code.
-It assumes that you have working knowledge of Terraform and have some understanding how clusters work within Palette.
+It assumes that you have working knowledge of Terraform and have some understanding about how clusters work within Palette.

 By the time you complete this tutorial, you will have done the following:

-1. Deploy a cluster via Spectro Cloud Terraform provider on Amazon Elastic Kubernetes Service (EKS) with an infrastructure profile. <p></p><br />
+1. Deployed a cluster via the Spectro Cloud Terraform provider on Amazon Elastic Kubernetes Service (EKS) with an infrastructure profile. <p></p><br />
-2. Modify a cluster profile to include add-ons and deploy. <p></p><br />
+2. Modified a Cluster Profile to include add-ons and deploy. <p></p><br />
-3. Clean up by destroying the cluster. <p></p><br />
+3. Cleaned up by destroying the cluster. <p></p><br />

 # Tutorial Objectives
 1. Use Terraform to create a Cluster Profile. <p></p><br />
-1. Use Terraform to build and destroy a Cluster in Palette.
+1. Use Terraform to build and destroy a cluster in Palette.

 # Prerequisites
-To create a cluster on Palette, the following information is required:<p></p><br />
+To create a cluster with Palette, the following information is required:<p></p><br />
 - [AWS account](https://aws.amazon.com/free) and [credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) (Access key ID, secret key) <p></p><br />
 - [Spectro API Key](/user-management/user-authentication#creatinganapikeyasatenantadmin) (can be retrieved on Palette: Administration/Tenant Settings/API Keys) <p></p><br />
 - Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) ≥ 1.0.x <p></p><br />